zbanks/noodle/noodle_help.md

 The input wordlist can be downloaded [here](/wordlist).

 It is based on the Debian wordlist, Wikipedia, and Wiktionary.

+## Learn More

+Noodle is open-source and released under the MIT license.

+Visit [GitHub](https://github.com/zbanks/noodle) to fork the code or submit bugs.
+There is also a command-line version available for running offline/locally.
 <!-- end help -->